-For all Department of State awards to U.S. based recipients, regardless of business type, the recipients are subject to the audit requirements found in 2 CFR Part 200 Subpart F. In addition, the recipients are subject to the audit requirements found in the Single Audit Act of 1984, 31 U.S.C.
-7501-7506.
+For all DOS awards to a U.S. based non-federal entity, regardless of business type, the non-Federal entities are subject to the audit requirements found in 2 CFR Part 200 Subpart F. In addition, the non-Federal entities are subject to the audit requirements found in the Single Audit Act of 1984, 31 U.S.C.
+7501-7507.

-Recipients that expend \$750,000 or more in a year in Federal awards must have a single or program-specific audit conducted for that year in accordance with the revised circular.
+Non-Federal entities that expend \$750,000 or more in a year in Federal awards must have a single or program-specific audit conducted for that year in accordance with the revised circular.

-The Inspector General or any of his or her duly authorized representatives shall have access to any pertinent books, documents, papers and records of the recipient.
+The Inspector General or any of his or her duly authorized representatives shall have access to any pertinent books, documents, papers and records of the non-Federal entity.
 Information accessible to the Inspector General includes written, printed, recorded, produced, or reproduced by any mechanical, magnetic, or other process or medium.
-The Department of State reserves the right to make audits, inspections, excerpts, transcriptions or other examinations as authorized by law of the recipient's documents and facilities.
+DOS reserves the right to make audits, inspections, excerpts, transcriptions or other examinations as authorized by law of the non-Federal entities' documents and facilities.

-The data collection form and the reporting package shall be submitted electronically to the Federal Audit Clearinghouse (https://harvester.census.gov/facweb/).
+The data collection form and the reporting package shall be submitted electronically to the Federal Audit Clearinghouse (https://harvester.census.gov/sac).

-The Department of State and its authorized representatives have the legally enforceable right to examine, audit, and copy, at any reasonable time, all records in the Department's possession pertaining to the award.
+DOS and its authorized representatives have the legally enforceable right to examine, audit, and copy, at any reasonable time, all records in DOS possession pertaining to the award.

-Audits of Foreign Non-Federal entity Organizations:
+Audits of Foreign Non-Federal entity Organizations

-All foreign organizations that expend \$750,000 or more in a fiscal year in Federal awards must perform an independent, non-Federal entity-contracted Single Audit or Program Specific Audit.
+All Foreign organizations that expend \$750,000 or more in a fiscal year in Federal awards must perform an independent, non-Federal entity-contracted Single Audit or Program Specific Audit.

-Program-specific Audit means an audit of one Federal award program.
-Single Audit means an audit that includes both the entity's financial statements and the Federal Awards to be conducted in accordance with Generally Accepted Government Auditing Standards (GAGAS).
+Program-specific Audit - means an audit of one Federal award program.
+Single Audit - means an audit which includes both the entity's financial statements and the Federal Awards to be conducted in accordance with Generally Accepted Government Auditing Standards (GAGAS).

 The audits must be independently and professionally executed in accordance with GAGAS either prescribed by a government's Supreme Audit Institution with auditing standards approved by the Comptroller General of the United States, or in accordance with the host country's laws or adopted by the host country's public accountants or associations of public accountants, together with generally accepted international auditing standards.
-However, foreign entity audits consistent with International Standards for Auditing or other auditing standards are acceptable with the GO's approval.
+However, foreign entity audits consistent with International Standards for Auditing or other auditing standards are acceptable with the Grants Officer's approval.

-For subrecipients expending \$750,000 or more in Department of State award funding during their fiscal year, Department of State standard audit provisions require that Prime recipients certify that audits of subrecipients are performed annually and according to the standards described above.
+For sub-non-Federal entities expending \$750,000 or more in Department of State award funding during their fiscal year, Department of State standard audit provisions require that Prime non-Federal entities certify that audits of sub-non-Federal entities are performed annually and according to the standards described above.